certhub/certhub/doc/certhub-lego-run@.service.8.rst

    Additional Arguments for :program:`lego --csr` run.
 Empty by default.

+.. envvar:: CERTHUB_LEGO_PREFERRED_CHAIN

+   Set the preferred certificate chain.
+If the CA offers multiple certificate chains, prefer the chain whose topmost certificate was issued from this Subject Common Name.
+If no match, the default offered chain will be used.
+   Empty by default.

+   Specify ``CERTHUB_LEGO_PREFERRED_CHAIN=ISRG Root X1`` in one of the envfiles listed in the next section to use the alternate/short Let's Encrypt chain.

 .. envvar:: CERTHUB_LEGO_CHALLENGE_ARGS

    Use this environment variable to select a challenge method.
 Empty by